ECCC-ASTD-MRD/librmn/src/fst/README.md

     int32_t ip1_all;
-    int32_t ip2_all; //!< When trying to match a certain IP2, match all encodings that result in the same encoded value int32_t ip3_all; //!< When trying to match a certain IP3, match all encodings that result in the same encoded value int32_t daterun; //!< Date contains a run in the first 3 bits that must not be checked (used in older files) } fst_query_options;
+    int32_t ip2_all; //!< When trying to match a certain IP2, match all encodings that result in the same encoded value int32_t ip3_all; //!< When trying to match a certain IP3, match all encodings that result in the same encoded value int32_t stamp_norun; //!< Date contains a run in the first 3 bits that must not be checked (used in older files) } fst_query_options;

 typedef struct {